EMBRYOPSIDA Pirani & Prado

 Evolution.
 Divergence & Distribution.
 From fossil evidence Martínez-Millán (2010) suggested a late date of 55-33.9 m.y.a. for diversification of most of the euasterid (= asterid I + II/lamiid + campanulid clades) orders, i.e. around the Eocene.
 This estimate is about half the ages suggested by others, e.g. see Beaulieu et al. (2013) for the ages of the campanulid orders and also the dates immediately above.

 In an analysis of floral morphospace in angiosperms, lamiids were found to be significantly different from all other groups, mostly having flowers with sepals and petals, the latter being united, and few stamens and united carpels; campanulids also fit here (c.f. in part Chartier et al. 2014b).
-Indeed, the euasterids are notably speciose, although it is more accurate to say that the florally flashy Boraginales, Lamiales, Gentianales, Solanales, Asterales and Apiales are speciose and have high diversification rates (Magallón & Sanderson 2001; Magallón & Castillo 2009): Boraginales and Dipsacales are rather smaller.
+The euasterids are notably speciose, although it is more accurate to say that the florally flashy Lamiales, Gentianales, Solanales, Asterales and Apiales are speciose and have high diversification rates (Magallón & Sanderson 2001; Magallón & Castillo 2009); Boraginales and Dipsacales are rather smaller.
 Although Magallón and Sanderson (2001: c.f. dating) suggested that Asterales have the highest diversification rate (0.2717, 0.3295), the honour goes to Lamiales in Magallón and Castillo (2009: 0.0928-0.1257), but whatever may be driving diversification, it is likely to be combinations of factors that are acting at different places on the tree rather than single factors.
-Indeed, within Asterales, for example, it is Asteraceae in particular that are very speciose, and within Asteraceae, it is Asteroideae.
-Within Lamiales and Apiales in particular there are more or less species-poor basal pectinations made up of woody plants.
-In Apiales, these plants have fleshy and few-seeded fruits, and one of the basal clades, Pennantiaceae, is a member of the old Icacinaceae; much of the diversity is in Apiaceae (see also Nicolas & Plunkett 2014: position of Pennantiaceae still not certain).
+Thus within Asterales, for example, Asteraceae in particular are very speciose, and within Asteraceae, it is Asteroideae.

 Endress (2011a) thought that haplostemony, stamens adnate to petals, and unitegmic ovules were key innovations somewhere around here, but exactly where the last two features are to be placed is unclear, as is becoming evident from his own work (Endress & Rapini 2014).